Share to: share facebook share twitter share wa share telegram print page

 On December 19, 2011, it was announced that the Meridian Idaho Temple would be constructed at 7345 North Linder Road, north of the intersection of North Linder Road and Chinden Blvd.[3]

-David A. Bednar, of the Quorum of the Twelve Apostles, presided at the temple's groundbreaking on August 23, 2014.[4]
-A public open house was held from October 21 through November 11, 2017.[5]
-The temple was dedicated on November 19, 2017 by Dieter F. Uchtdorf.[6][7]
+David A. Bednar, of the Quorum of the Twelve Apostles, presided at the temple's groundbreaking on August 23, 2014.[8]
+After construction was completed, a public open house was held from October 21 through November 11, 2017.[9]
+The temple was dedicated on November 19, 2017 by Dieter F. Uchtdorf, of the First Presidency.[10][11]

-In 2020, like all the church's other temples, the Meridian Idaho Temple was closed in response to the coronavirus pandemic.[12]
+In 2020, like all the church's others, the Meridian Idaho Temple was closed for a time in response to the COVID-19 pandemic.[16]

 See also